JeffleIncarnate/Duplicate-Images-C/README.md

 ## Idea

-This idea was from my friend, as he wrote it in python, i natually decided to have any strokes with C, and how hard it is to type.
+This idea was from my friend, as he wrote it in python, I natually decided to have many many strokes with C, and how hard it is to type.
 But, the reason I wanted to write it in C was because of how fast it is.
+C is a speedy boi.
+The fast of the fast, the usain to the bolt, the C to the ++.

 ## Authors